Last updated on October 24, 2025

 We’re still in Limited territory, and being able to give a +1/+1 counter is a very small upside on a land card.
 I could see Vastwood Fortification being played in green decks that care a lot about +1/+1 counters, but even so, you’ll be playing the land part much more since it’s a weak effect.

-The worst part about playing cards like Overrun is that it doesn’t do a thing if you don’t have creatures.
+The worst part about playing cards like Overrun is that it doesn’t do a thing if you were the victim of a one-sided board wipe and don’t have creatures.
 In Makindi Stampede, we have a card that’s useful if you’re going wide but can also be a backup land.

 Khalni Ambush is an instant speed fight effect that’s usually good in Limited, and in Constructed it’s easier to splash another color that has removal.
 I’m rating this above other cards simply because green decks usually play fight effects as ways to interact, and this is a slightly overpriced one.

-Song-Mad Treachery is your typical act of treason effect, and you can play this card in “Steal and Sac” decks that require more redundancy in steal effects.
-It’s a bread-and-butter effect in EDH decks like Brion Stoutarm that can Fling the stolen creatures at will.
+Song-Mad Treachery is your typical threaten effect, and you can play this card with “Steal and Sac” commanders that require more redundancy in steal effects.
+It’s a bread-and-butter effect in EDH decks like Brion Stoutarm that can fling the stolen creatures at will.

 In Umara Wizard, we have a 4/3 merfolk wizard that cares about instants, sorceries, and wizard spells being cast.
 If you can give it flying consistently it’s good, and there are some Commander decks like Azami, Lady of Scrolls that wouldn’t mind replacing a basic Island for this.